vitr-archive/valet4windows/README.md

 Please, keep in mind, an arbitrary php application won't work in Valet, you need to support them via special drivers.
 Obviously [Laravel](https://laravel.com/) is supported, as well, as many others popular php headliners, like [Symfony](https://symfony.com/), [WordPress](https://wordpress.org/), [Joomla](https://www.joomla.org/), etc. See the full list [here](#list-of-supported-applications-and-frameworks)

 ## Quick How To
-!!! *you must have git-bash or something similar, this doesn't work in standard cmd.* !!! bash comes to windows soon, fingers crossed
+**You must use git-bash or similar shell.** This doesn't work in standard Windows cmd, native bash will soon come to Windows, _fingers crossed_.
 ```
 composer global require laravel/installer vitr/valet4windows
 mkdir ~/Sites && cd ~/Sites